NikhilSuresh24/MatchPrediction/README.md

 Output data is a 1 x 2 `(1, number of alliances)` vector with the score of each alliance in a match.

-# Network Architecture
+# Architecture
-Not sure yet
+The main program will be a Bayesian regression, but will be compared the results of a simple linear, fully-connected neural network.

 # Validation
-Trained Network is validated using [10-fold cross validation](https://www.openml.org/a/estimation-procedures/1).
+Bayesian Regression will be validated using uncertainty estimates.
+Linear Network is validated using [10-fold cross validation](https://www.openml.org/a/estimation-procedures/1).
 Data from many completed matches comprises the dataset.